Nasugbu: Topography

 Nasugbu is bounded on the north by the municipalities of Maragondon, Magallanes and Alfonso in the province of Cavite; on the east by the Batangas municipalities of Laurel, Calaca, and Balayan; on the south by the Batangas municipalities of Lian and Tuy; and on the west by the South China Sea.

 Entering the town proper via the national highway, one passes fields of sugar cane, corn, and rice fields; hills and mountains.
 The terrain slopes downwards to the South China Sea.
 Because of its rolling terrain and coastline location, agriculture (sugarcane, rice, corn, vegetables, coconut, fruits), and aquaculture are Nasugbu's main industries.

 Barangays

-Nasugbu is politically subdivided into 42 barangays, all classified as rural except for Barangays 3, 5, and 11 in the poblacion.
+Nasugbu is politically subdivided into 42 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

+Currently, there are 3 barangays which are classified as urban (highlighted in bold).

 Climate

 The climate of Nasugbu falls under the first type of classification, Type I, characterized by two pronounced seasons: Dry season from November to April and wet season for the rest of the year.
 The annual average temperature in the municipality is 27.3 C. January is the coolest month having an average temperature of 25.8 C, while April is the warmest month registering an average temperature of 29 C.